How Laser Weapons Work

 Photo courtesy Kirtland AFB/U.S. Air Force

-Information Unlimited's laser ray gun is a solid state laser that uses a flash lamp as an energy primer and a neodinium glass rod as the lasing medium.
-It works much like the ruby laser described in How Lasers Work.
-It requires 12 volts of DC power, which comes from AA batteries.
-It emits infrared light of 1.06 micrometer wavelength in short 3 joule pulses for a total of 500 joules of energy.
-The beam is focused with a collimating lens, which straightens the beams and makes them parallel.
-It's classified as a hazardous class IV laser, and the company claims that it's capable of burning holes in most materials (infrared lasers can do these things).
-So you might not want to pick one up for your 9-year-old's birthday.
+Information Unlimited's laser ray gun was a solid state laser that used a flash lamp as an energy primer and a neodinium glass rod as the lasing medium.
+It required 12 volts of DC power, which came from AA batteries.
+It emitted infrared light of 1.06 micrometer wavelength in short 3 joule pulses for a total of 500 joules of energy.
+The beam is focused with a collimating lens, which straightened the beams and made them parallel.

 To learn more about laser weapons, take a look at the links on the next page.